OP-TEE/optee_os/documentation/build_system.md

 $ make CROSS_COMPILE="ccache arm-linux-gnueabihf-"
 ```

-The CROSS_PREFIX variable can be overridden with **CROSS_PREFIX_core** and
+The CROSS_COMPILE variable can be overridden with **CROSS_COMPILE_core** and
-**CROSS_PREFIX_ta** for TEE Core and Trusted Applications respectively.
+**CROSS_COMPILE_user_ta** for TEE Core and Trusted Applications respectively.
-This is needed TEE Core and Trusted Application libraries need to be
+This is needed if TEE Core and Trusted Application libraries need to be
-compiled with different compilers due to a mix of 64bit and 32bit code
+compiled with different compilers due to a mix of 64bit and 32bit code.

 ## Platform-specific configuration and flags